 Why is customer LTV important?

-Customer LTV is important because it reflects not only how successful your company’s retention efforts are, but also how much revenue you are bringing in relative to the cost of acquiring customers (CAC).
-This ratio, LTV:CAC, is one of the best reflections of the profitability of your business, and the lower your LTV, the more unfavorable it will be.
+Customer LTV reflects how successful your company’s retention efforts are and how much revenue bring relative to the cost of acquiring customers (CAC).
+This ratio, LTV:CAC, is one of the best reflections of the profitability of your business, and the lower your customer LTV, the more unfavorable it will be.

 By Kelly Duncan